Child Support Basics

 Remember, this booklet is a guide and is not meant to answer all questions.
 The information may or may not apply to your situation.
 The laws talked about in this booklet change often, so check for changes.

-If your income is limited, you can get a free copy of this booklet from your legal services office.
-Others can purchase the booklet for $7.48 (which includes sales tax, postage and handling).
+If you are low-income you can get a free copy of this booklet from your local Legal Services office.
+You can also find it online at www.LawHelpMN.org to view or print out.
+Others can purchase the booklet for $7.48 (which includes applicable sales tax, postage, and handling).
 Booklets are available for purchase from

 Legal Services State Support